 Medieval History Seminar

-Conveners: Paul Freedman (Yale), Bernhard Jussen (Goethe Universität Frankfurt am Main), Simon MacLean (St Andrews), Ruth Mazo Karras (Trinity College Dublin), Len Scales (Durham University), and Dorothea Weltecke (Goethe Universität Frankfurt am Main)
+Paul Freedman (Yale University), Bernhard Jussen (Goethe University Frankfurt), Simon MacLean (University of St Andrews), Fiona Griffiths (Stanford University), Len Scales (Durham University), and Dorothea Weltecke (Goethe University Frankfurt)

 Venue: German Historical Institute London

-The German Historical Institutes in London and Washington, D.C., are pleased to announce the eleventh Medieval History Seminar, to be held in London from October 10 to 12, 2019.
-The seminar is designed to bring together Ph.D. candidates and recent Ph.D. recipients (2018) in medieval history from American, Canadian, British, Irish, and German universities for three days of scholarly discussion and collaboration.
-They will have the opportunity to present their work to their peers as well as to distinguished scholars from both sides of the Atlantic.
-The Medieval History Seminar welcomes proposals from all areas of medieval history.
-Participation is not limited to historians working on German history or German-speaking regions of Europe.
-Nor is a particular epoch or methodological approach preferred.
-Applications from neighbouring disciplines are welcome if the projects have a distinct historical focus.
-The seminar is bi-lingual, and papers and discussions will be conducted both in German and English.
-Participants must have a good reading and oral comprehension of both languages.
+The German Historical Institutes in London and Washington, D.C. are excited to announce the twelfth Medieval History Seminar, to be held online from 30 September to 2 October 2021.
+The seminar will bring together Ph.D. candidates and recent Ph.D. graduates(2020) in medieval history from American, Canadian, British, Irish,and German universities for three days of scholarly discussion and collaboration.
+Participants will have the opportunity to present their work to peers and distinguished scholars from both sides of the Atlantic.
+The Medieval History Seminar invites proposals from all areas and periods of medieval history and is not limited to historians working on German history or German-speaking regions of Europe.
+All methodological approaches are welcome.
+Applications from neighbouring disciplines are also welcome if the projects have a distinct historical focus.
+The seminar is bilingual, with papers and discussions in both German and English.
+Participants must have a good reading and listening comprehension of both languages.